thejps92/is601-module3-assignment/README.md

 add 2 3
 ```

-Type `exit` to quit the calculator.
+Type `exit` to exit the calculator.

 ## Running Tests